 Advising and Careers

-The undergraduate advisor is available to consult on a variety of topics including: declaring the gender and women's studies major, adding an additional major or certificate, course selection and developing a four-year plan, study abroad, volunteer and internship opportunities on campus and in the community, applying to graduate programs, and preparing for the job market after graduation.
+Working with your advisor helps you create a meaningful course plan as you complete your degree, major and/or certificate requirements.
+The undergraduate advisor is available to consult on a variety of topics, including declaring the major and/or certificate, course selection and building a four-year plan, study abroad, volunteer and internship opportunities on campus and in the community, applying to graduate programs, and preparing for the job market after graduation.

 Internship Program in Gender and Women's Studies

-The internship program is designed to provide students with opportunities to learning and work with organizations that connect their coursework in gender and women's studies to specific issues in the community.
-The internship seminar provides a venue for students to engage deeply in feminist-based work and reflection while thinking critically about how to participate as feminists in activism and professional settings.
+Applied learning through professional experiences in gender and women's studies provides an opportunity for students to connect academic knowledge with community-based practice.
+Recognizing the power and importance of experiential and community-based learning, the Department of Gender and Women's Studies proudly offers local and global internship opportunities.
+In the internship program, students work with organizations to apply their coursework in gender and women's studies to specific issues in the community.
+The accompanying three-credit internship seminar offers a venue for students to engage deeply in feminist-based work and reflection while thinking critically about how to participate as feminists in activism and professional settings.

 Career Development in Gender and Women's Studies